-Africa University greeted 2024 with bold faith and eager confidence because of the goodness of United 6 7 Methodists who are faithful, generous, and enthusiastic about investing in changing lives and communities.
-8
+Africa University greeted 2024 with bold faith and eager confidence because of the goodness of United Methodists who are faithful, generous, and enthusiastic about investing in changing lives and communities.

-9 In 2023, sustained by the support of The United Methodist Church, Africa University:
+In 2023, sustained by the support of The United Methodist Church, Africa University:

-- Provided more than \$2M in scholarships and financial aid grants to students who would otherwise fail to access higher education. - Enrolled 2,219 young women and men from 26 African countries. • - Saw its alumni swell to more than 12,000 serving in 32 African countries, with the addition of 954 13 14 araduates in June. - Launched its second new academic unit in less than a year-the College of Engineering and Applied Sciences-with a first cohort of 279 students. - Developed new products, such as lozenges made from the indigenous Zumbani plant, and IT • solutions to reduce food waste and make vital research findings more accessible to those who need the information. - 19 20
+10 11 Provided more than \$2M in scholarships and financial aid grants to students who would otherwise fail to access higher education.

+Enrolled 2,219 young women and men from 26 African countries.

+Saw its alumni swell to more than 12,000 serving in 32 African countries, with the addition of 954 graduates in June.

+15 16 Launched its second new academic unit in less than a year-the College of Engineering and Applied Sciences-with a first cohort of 279 students.

+17 18 19 Developed new products, such as lozenges made from the indigenous Zumbani plant, and IT solutions to reduce food waste and make vital research findings more accessible to those who need the information.

-21 Through faithfulness and generosity, the Rio Texas Conference invested 65.15 percent of the asking to the 22 Africa University Fund (AUF) apportionment in 2023.
-The unwavering engagement of United Methodists of 23 the Rio Texas Conference has helped Africa University to evolve into the cornerstone institution for The 24 United Methodist Church's mission of disciple-making for transformational impact in Africa and beyond.
-25
+Through faithfulness and generosity, the Rio Texas Conference invested 65.15 percent of the asking to the Africa University Fund (AUF) apportionment in 2023.
+The unwavering engagement of United Methodists of the Rio Texas Conference has helped Africa University to evolve into the cornerstone institution for The United Methodist Church's mission of disciple-making for transformational impact in Africa and beyond.

-26 As United Methodists fortify themselves for a vital and vibrant witness beyond the 2020 General Conference 27 in 2024, and its outcomes, Africa University urges the members of the Rio Texas Conference to:
+As United Methodists fortify themselves for a vital and vibrant witness beyond the 2020 General Conference in 2024, and its outcomes, Africa University urges the members of the Rio Texas Conference to:

-28 Endeavor to invest in the Africa University Fund at 100%, using the amount approved at the 2016 General Conference-\$9,368,872 million for the 2017-2020 quadrennium-as your goal.
+Endeavor to invest in the Africa University Fund at 100%, using the amount approved at the 2016 General Conference-\$9,368,872 million for the 2017-2020 quadrennium-as your goal.

-Help identify at least two (2) churches (keystone congregations) in your conference that will • commit to provide second mile gifts of \$6,500 each or \$13,000 in total for annual scholarships for two undergraduate students.
+Help identify at least two (2) churches (keystone congregations) in your conference that will commit to provide second mile gifts of \$6,500 each or \$13,000 in total for annual scholarships for two undergraduate students.
 (This will help address any shortfall in giving to the Africa University Fund.)

-34 Thank you, Rio Texas Conference, for your steadfast witness.
-Thank you for ensuring that Africa University continues to nurture and send forth ethical and effective leaders whose daily efforts increase food security, 35 36 overall health, good governance, abundance, and peace in their communities.
+Thank you, Rio Texas Conference, for your steadfast witness.
+Thank you for ensuring that Africa University continues to nurture and send forth ethical and effective leaders whose daily efforts increase food security, overall health, good governance, abundance, and peace in their communities.

-37 Let us keep doing this important work together and may the God of peace be with you!

-James H. Salley, Associate Vice Chancellor for Institutional Advancement, Africa University. and 38 39 President/CEO of Africa University (Tennessee) Inc. Email: jsalley@africau.org Tel: (615) 340-7438 https://support.africau.org 40
+- 37 Let us keep doing this important work together and may the God of peace be with you! - 38 39 - James H. Salley, Associate Vice Chancellor for Institutional Advancement, Africa University, and President/CEO of Africa University (Tennessee) Inc. Email: isalley@africau.org Tel: (615) 340-7438 - https://support.africau.org 40

-BOSTON UNIVERSITY SCHOOL OF THEOLOGY FOR INFORMATION ONLY
+BOSTON UNIVERSITY SCHOOL OF THEOLOGY

-1 Your partnership, prayers, and support are a cherished gift as BUSTH seeks to serve the church and the 2 world!
-In a year like 2023, BUSTH's commitments to equip transformational leaders for peace and justice are 3 all the more necessary and significant.
+Your partnership, prayers, and support are a cherished gift as BUSTH seeks to serve the church and the world!
+In a year like 2023, BUSTH's commitments to equip transformational leaders for peace and justice are all the more necessary and significant.
 We are hopeful and vigilant in our continued partnership with you.

-5 NEWS:
+NEWS: